Pangean megamonsoon: Monsoon climate on Pangea

-In the Northern Hemisphere's summer, when the earth’s axial tilt was directed toward the sun, Laurasia would have received the most direct solar insolation,which would have yielded a broad area of warm, rising air and low surface pressure over the continent.
+In the Northern Hemisphere's summer, when Earth’s axial tilt was directed toward the sun, Laurasia would have received the most direct solar insolation, which would have yielded a broad area of warm, rising air and low surface pressure over the continent.
 Models have suggested that this seasonal low was positioned at 35° latitude, relatively near the Tethys Ocean.
-In Gondwana, high pressure would have dominated, as the land would have been receiving less solar radiation, and therefore experiencing cooler temperatures.
+In Gondwana, high pressure would have dominated, as the land would have been receiving less solar radiation and therefore experiencing cooler temperatures.

-The pressure gradient force dictates that air will travel from regions of high to low pressure.
+The pressure-gradient force dictates that air will travel from regions of high to low pressure.
 That would have driven the atmospheric flow from the Southern Hemisphere toward Laurasia during which it would cross the Tethys Ocean.
 Water from the Tethys would evaporate into the air mass.
-Eventually, the air mass would reach the coast of Laurasia and surface convergence resulted in immense amounts of precipitation.
-Models estimate the globally-averaged precipitation to equal roughly 1000 mm per year, with coastal regions receiving upwards of 8 mm of rain each day during the rainy season.
-As the atmospheric flow was directed away from the Gondwana high pressure system, surface winds would have diverged and subsidence dominated, producing clear and very dry conditions across the Southern Hemisphere.
+Eventually, the air mass would reach the coast of Laurasia and resulted in immense amounts of precipitation.
+Models estimate the globally-averaged precipitation to equal roughly 1,000 mm per year, with coastal regions receiving upwards of 8 mm of rain each day during the rainy season.
+As the atmospheric flow was directed away from the Gondwana high pressure system, surface winds would have diverged, producing clear and very dry conditions across the Southern Hemisphere.